LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - Press the **Left** arrow key to reverse the scan direction.
 - Press the **Up** arrow to skip over the current frequency and continue the scan.
-- Press the **Right** arrow arrow to mark the current frequency as a *nuisance* frequency, which will be omitted by the scan.
+- Press the **Right** arrow to mark the current frequency as a *nuisance* frequency, which will be omitted by the scan.

 Pressing any other button will stop the scan